 All municipalities in Victoria are revalued every year.
-All properties in Horsham Rural City Council were revalued during 2019 by Council's Contract Valuer at a level of value date of 1st January, 2019.
+All properties in Horsham Rural City Council were revalued during 2020 by a Contract Valuer appointed to Council by Valuer-General Victoria at a level of value date of 1st January, 2020.

 Three values have been returned by Council's Valuer for each property as follows: